peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 ## Fields

-* `static class  JSONOptions.ConversionMode`<br>
+* `static class  JSONOptions.ConversionMode FromJSONString ReadJSON`<br>
- Specifies how JSON numbers are converted to CBOR when decoding JSON.
+ Specifies how JSON numbers are converted to CBOR objects when decoding JSON (such as via FromJSONString or ReadJSON).
 * `static JSONOptions Default`<br>
  The default options for converting CBOR objects to JSON.

 ## Nested Classes

-* `static class  JSONOptions.ConversionMode`<br>
+* `static class  JSONOptions.ConversionMode FromJSONString ReadJSON`<br>
- Specifies how JSON numbers are converted to CBOR when decoding JSON.
+ Specifies how JSON numbers are converted to CBOR objects when decoding JSON (such as via FromJSONString or ReadJSON).

 ## Constructors